mjcjiang/mjcjiang.github.io/_posts/2021-04-21-Go-and-Unicode-:-I-was-born-to-love-you.md

 	fmt.Println(utf8.RuneCountInString(s))
 }
 ```
-the len(s) calculate the byte length of the string, which is 13;
+the *len(s)* calculate the byte length of the string, which is 13;
 ```
 13 = 5("hello") + 2(, and a space) + 6("世界")
 ```
-the rune-len(s) calculate the character length of the string, which is 9, we just
+the *utf8.RuneCountInString(s)* calculate the character length of the string, which is 9, we just
 can find 9 "characters" use our naked eyes.

 Now, let's use another program to check each character: